 Wow, I never thought that the first week back at school could be so crazy.
 Never in all of my 12 years of Elementary and then High School, 4 years as an Undergraduate and then 2.5 years as an MA student do I remember being so exhausted at the end of the first week of school.
 And the irony of it all is that I am no longer a student!
 So why, might you ask, am I so exhausted?
 Simple answer: Kids!

 So the moral of the story?
-I have some tips by which every parent should abide whether they found a great car rental deal, are able to find cheap car rentals, or are merely heading out in their own vehicle on a family excursion:
+I have some tips by which every parent should abide whether they're driving a family minivan or heading out in their own vehicle on a family excursion:

 - Pack large ziploc bags, pre-open them and strategically place them either under or beside booster/car seats for easy access